Maxwellafram/Maxwellafram/README.md

-Hi, 👋 I’m Maxwell afram a professional Data and Business Analyst

-👀 I’m interested in collaborating on Business Intelligence (BI) Projects.
-Whether you're looking for help with data cleaning, visualization, or analysis, I’m excited to work on impactful projects.

-🌱 I’m proficient in Business Intelligence tools including:
-SQL (MS SQL Server, MySQL, PostgreSQL) for data extraction, transformation, and querying.
-Alteryx for data preparation and blending.
-Tableau Prep for preparing data flows.
-Tableau & Power BI for building dynamic dashboards and visualizations.
-Advanced Excel for data manipulation and analysis.

-💞️ I’m looking to collaborate on BI Projects, including:
-Gathering requirements to understand business needs,Data cleaning and structuring to prepare datasets and Creating meaningful visualizations to turn data into actionable insights.
+👋 Hi, I’m Maxwell Afram, a passionate Data Analyst and Business Intelligence (BI) Developer with a love for transforming raw data into actionable insights.
+With over 10 years of experience as an Accountant and Auditor, handling complex figures and numbers has been second nature to me.
+My transition into data analytics stems from this deep familiarity with numbers and a desire to make a larger impact through data-driven decisions.

+Currently, I'm working on an exciting project at Zomato, where I’m developing dashboards to analyze customer demographics, restaurant ratings, and order patterns.
+I use SQL, Alteryx, Tableau, and Power BI to clean data, build insights, and create intuitive visualizations.
+My expertise includes connecting data pipelines and optimizing dashboards for business use, ensuring teams can easily access the data they need.

+Beyond my technical skills, I’m driven by a genuine passion for uncovering the stories that data can tell.
+I also love to share knowledge by teaching others about the impact of data and how to use BI tools effectively.
+Whether it’s analyzing sales figures or diving deep into customer behaviors, I aim to turn data into powerful tools that drive strategic decisions.

+Let’s collaborate on projects where we can turn data into something truly impactful

 📫 How to reach me:
 Phone: +91 9044690897